theironcook/Kojak/README.md

 A `Pakage` is anything that might contain your code.
 A `Pakage` might be a Plain Old JavaScript Object (POJO) that looks like {}.
 A `Pakage` might also be a `Clazz` that contains other `Clazzes` or `Pakages`.
-In the example below, myProject, myProject.models, myProject.models.ModelA and myProject.models.ModelA.NestedModelB are all considered Pakages:
+In the example below, myProject, myProject.models, myProject.views, myProject.models.ModelA and myProject.models.ModelA.NestedModelB are all considered Pakages:
 ````
 var myProject = {models: {}, views: {}};
 myProject.models.ModelA = function(){};